GlitchHunterCoder/Bloxd-AetherScript/README.md

 TypeScript will return `any` on type computations exceeding 1000 recursive type instantiations.

+### Rule 8 — Paradise is scopeless
+@typedef and @enum declarations are globally visible regardless of where in the code they appear
+Function scope, block scope — irrelevant to Paradise

 ## Bridges

 ### Type Land → JS Land